steffensmartinsen/dashboard/README.md

 <ul>
   <li>Simple frontend home page, and other required pages for navigation.
 Low priority.</li>
   <li>Weather report for a given location.</li>
-  <li>A recommendation system based on a given movie, though the selection of recommended movies will be limited by IMDB's sample API.</li>
+  <li>A recommendation system based on a given movie, though the selection of recommended movies will be limited by the random sample movies included in the MongoDB document.</li>
   <li>Football statistics for a given team.</li>
 </ul>